 The minimum wage in Mexico varies greatly per sector, and differs between Mexico’s free trade zone and the rest of the country.
 In any case, the minimum wage remains way too low, even below the World Bank poverty line.
 In all sectors employees use the “hours-bank” method, increasing or decreasing the workhours of employees depending on the workload, to avoid paying overtime.
 Tax evasion and avoidance of social security payments to workers is also common by companies which employ workers informally.
 Conditions are especially bad in the agricultural sector, where employers often pay workers based on certain harvest quotas instead of paying them per week as mandated by law.
 In this sector, cases of modern slavery and wage withholding persist.
 There are farms where employers prohibit workers to leave the farms premises until the end of the harvest season, refuse to pay wages and even make violent threats.

-The Global Living Wage Coalition has developed 4 Living Wage Benchmarks based on the Anker methodology, 1 for the non-metropolitan urban and rural areas of the Michoacán region in Mexico; 2 studies comprising different regions of Baja California: Municipality of San Quintín and Municipality of Ensenada; and lastly, 1 study with estimates from Nayarit state and, lastly, 1 study about Yucatan state.
+The Global Living Wage Coalition has developed 5 Living Wage Benchmarks based on the Anker methodology, 1 for the non-metropolitan urban and rural areas of the Michoacán region in Mexico; 2 studies comprising different regions of Baja California: Municipality of San Quintín and Municipality of Ensenada; 1 study with estimates from Nayarit state and, lastly, 1 study about Yucatan state.

 The living wage for Baja California has been estimated in two municipalities, Ensenada and San Quintín.
 Ensenada is a predominantly urban municipality, while San Quintín is mainly rural and with small towns.
 Because of that, in Ensenada, the estimated living wage is MXN 17,849 (767 EUR) per month, while for San Quintín, the value is 16,820 Mexican Pesos (723 EUR) per month for a family of 4 with 1.71 and 1.69, respectively.
 Baja California is the number one national producer of onions and flowers; the second national producer of red tomato, strawberry and cotton; and comes third in the production of raspberries, grapes and asparagus.
 Even so, agriculture's contribution to the national economy is not reflected in the majority of workers' wages.